 Our Supporting You events are usually slightly smaller than our Being Together days, as only women that have received a diagnosis join us.

 Our flagship Ask the Experts conference takes place every two years and connects the UK's leading clinicians with women affected by ovarian cancer.
 This is the biggest research-based ovarian cancer conference, and people travel from all over the UK to attend.
 The conference is open to all women with ovarian cancer, along with their friends and relatives, with presentations from the UK’s leading health professionals.

 We announce dates for our events throughout the year.
 If you can't find a face-to-face event local to you or want to receive updates for our upcoming digital events, sign up to our e-newsletter to receive regular updates and event announcements.
-You can also keep an eye out for event updates on Facebook, Twitter, Instagram and on our private Facebook group, In Touch.
+You can also keep an eye out for event updates on Facebook, Twitter, Instagram and on our private Facebook group, the Ovarian Cancer Community.